-Royal Legal Solutions can help you determine whether an S Corp is best for you.
-If so, we will help you establish your S Corporation and advise you of its many benefits.
+Royal Legal Solutions can help you determine whether an S Corporation is best for you.
+If so, we will help you establish your S Corp and advise you of its many benefits.

-An S Corporation is so named because it is defined by the IRS’s subchapter S. To receive this status, a business must meet a few key rules.
-This type of business must be physically located in the U.S., and its owners must meet residency requirements.
+An S Corporation is so named because it is defined by the IRS’s subchapter S. To receive this status, a business must be physically located in the U.S., and its owners must meet residency requirements.
 S Corporations may have up to 100 shareholders and conform to other regulations regarding payroll.

 An S Corporation is not an entity, but a tax status.
 Many investors get confused on this topic because a C Corporation is a type of entity and S Corporations are often mentioned alongside entities.
 We suspect this is the source of the confusion.

 Most investors who elect to use S Corporations do so for the tax benefits.
 Owners are exempt from federal corporate income tax, and are instead taxed at a flat rate that is substantially lower than the standard C Corporation tax.

 An S Corporation may be a great asset for your business that protects your assets and saves you plenty in taxes.
 Of course, to reap these benefits it must be professionally created and also the most suitable structure for you.
 Filing as an S Corporation isn’t always ideal.
 As with all things asset protection, there isn’t a one-size-fits-all solution.
 Every tool that has benefits will naturally have drawbacks as well.

 For instance, a Series LLC may be a more appropriate structure for a beginning investor making their first few deals.
 The S Corporation is inherently more complicated from an operational standpoint and might be overkill for say, the investor who is starting out with their first rental property and operating with less capital, knowledge, and experience.
 Yet it’s a great organizational tool for larger companies needing a tax shelter, asset protection, and stocks.